jwoLondon/adventOfCode/aoc.md

                 appendedToAll hd (combinations (k - 1) tl) ++ combinations k tl
 ```

-A convenience function for chosing pairwise combinations and returning the results as a list of tuples:
+A convenience function for choosing pairwise combinations and returning the results as a list of tuples:

 ```elm {l}
 pairwiseCombinations : List a -> List ( a, a )